*Here are a few tutorials on how to do common techniques used frequently in Gettin’ It Pegged! patterns…

 .

-I’m so glad you like the videos and that you’re cruising your way through some Scrubby-O’s!
+Hi there, Barb! 🙂 I’m so glad you like the videos and that you’re cruising your way through some Scrubby-O’s!
 What a great idea to wind your own “Scrubby-O Yarn”…that’s very organized thinking and probably makes knitting them much easier.

 As for the tulle…I really wouldn’t worry about it.
 Just cast on another little bit of tulle (you can tie in a square knot to secure the ends together) until you finish your project.
-I would think that occasionally those rolls of tulle you find at the dollar store might not be measured exactly right and therefore you might find yourself a little short.
+I would think that occasionally those rolls of tulle you find at the dollar store might not be measured exactly right and therefore you might find yourself a little short. 😉 No worries, just get as much as you can out of the roll and consider it a great deal for the price paid.

 Bethany~